 - Use the exam percentage weighting of each topic in your study guide as an indication of the number of questions you can expect to see in your exam on this topic and allocate your study time accordingly.

 - In addition to completing the revision and self-assessment questions in the study guide, ensure you can apply the concepts of the learning objectives, rather than just memorising responses.

 - Don’t leave your study to the last minute.
 You may need more time to explore learning objectives in greater detail than initially expected.

 - Be confident that you understand each learning objective.
-If you find that you are still unsure after reading the study guide, seek additional information from other resources such as text books, supplementary learning materials or tuition providers.
+If you find that you are still unsure after reading the study guide, seek additional information from other resources such as text books or supplementary learning materials.

 Access to past exams

 We’re often asked if we can provide past exam papers.
 Due to the secure nature of the exams and the process adopted by CPA Australia in establishing pass standards, questions and answers from past exams are not released or available for viewing.
 Frequent changes in the content of the study guides and changes to legislation and accounting standards can also mean that past exams may not be appropriate guides for current exams.

 Self-assessment test questions and answers are available in the study guides.
 These questions provide an opportunity to review each topic covered.